Lvmingjie/RNA-Seq-validation/README.md

 Module 2 - Based on the blast alignments are identied all transcripts where the pair of primers bind perfectly.
 Problematic cases are identified and filtered (partial alignments, multi-alignments, primers without target);

-Module 3 : Based on the list of transcripts identified, the levels of expression (TPM) are extracted from the different samples quantified;
+Module 3 : Based on the list of transcripts identified, the levels of expression (TPM) are extracted from the different samples quantified with SALMON;

 Module 4 : The product Size associated with each transcript identified is calculated;